For the first time in 94 years, Beijing's Forbidden City to open at night

 (CNN) — A rare opportunity for those who have long dreamed of watching illuminated lanterns dancing across night skies in the stunning historic setting of Beijing's Forbidden City.

 For the first time in 94 years.
-China's Palace Museum, commonly known as the Forbidden City, will open its door to the public after dark -- but for two nights only.
+China's Palace Museum, commonly known as the Forbidden City, will open its doors to the public after dark -- but for two nights only.

 The special event, taking place February 19-20, will form part of Beijing's Lantern Festival celebration, which marks the end of the Lunar New Year holiday.